Are your forensic document examiner’s credentials valid?

 Examples of problem credentials

 - In a deposition a forensic document examiner was asked about the case in another state.
-The deponent replied, search “I don’t know what you are talking about.”
-The examiner listed work from other states on the CV and web site, find yet had never performed work there.
+The deponent replied, “I don’t know what you are talking about.”
+The examiner listed work from other states on the CV and website, yet had never performed work there.

 - A forensic document examiner listed an advanced degree from a university.
 When the name of the university was searched in Google, there were no results.